IsaaColomer/Turn-Based-RPG/index.md

 ### _2.10.
 Extra Point_
    It must be said that many games have a combination of real-time and turn-based combat.
 Such as Total War and Jagged Alliance 2.

-## _3.- Pros & Cons_
+## _3.- Pros & Cons:_

 ### _3.1.
 Pros_
 - The fact that there is no time limit for performing an action makes people who don’t like frantic games where you have to think and act fast able to enjoy this kind of games.
-This does not mean that the games are easy because in this class of games the AI must decide a smaller number of actions in comparison, for example, to the AI of FPS games, and this means that you can code the AI to increase the difficulty in hardermodes of the game.
+This does not mean that the games are easy because in this class of games the AI must decide a smaller number of actions in comparison, for example, to the AI of FPS games, and this means that you can code the AI to increase the difficulty in harder modes of the game.
 - In turn-based combat games the difficulty curve is suitable for each player as they can practice as many times as they want.